Dale Foreman

 Dale M. Foreman is an American politician, attorney, and farmer from Washington.
 Foreman is a former Republican Party member of Washington State House of Representatives.
-Foreman is the founder of Foreman Fruit Company.
+Foreman is the founder of Foreman Fruit and Land Company.

 Education

 In 1975, Foreman earned a J.D. degree from Harvard Law School.

 Career

 As a farmer, Foreman is a fruit grower in Washington.
-Foreman's company is Foreman Fruit Company (formerly Keystone Ranch), which farms 2,000 acres of apples, pears and cherries.
+Foreman's company is Foreman Fruit and Land Company (formerly Keystone Ranch), which farms 2,000 acres of apples, pears and cherries.
 Foreman is a former chairman of the U.S. Apple Association.

 Foreman served as majority leader of the Washington State House of Representatives and as chair of the Washington State Republican Party.
 A Republican, Foreman was an unsuccessful candidate for Governor of Washington in the 1996 election.